 “I wish I had had the opportunity to be a student in a program like this!” - Professor Bill Dorland, 2021 Mentor

-Workshops are conducted by program coordinators and guests.
-Workshops include python lessons, understanding scientific journal articles, networking skills, and much more.
+Workshops are conducted by program coordinators and professionals within the physics community.
+Workshops include python lessons, understanding scientific journal articles, networking skills, exploring physics as a career, and much more.
 Toolkit interns are prepared to feel confident in and out of the classroom.
 By the end of the program, students are able to talk to any professor, present at conferences, and become student leaders.

 “If we have the capability of providing students with the resources and knowledge to seek the right problems and ask the right questions, not only is it a benefit to them but the department as a whole.” - Angel Torres, 2021 Program Coordinator

 This is a community building program.
 Interns meet their research mentor in the first week, hear from undergraduate organizations, and receive talks from faculty and staff.
 There are several opportunities to unwind and connect with each other during and after the program.
 Prior to their first semester Toolkit interns already develop significant relationships with professors, graduate students, and other undergraduates.
 This is the program to join to excel as a physics major!